27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: Warm metal accents and extra storage without drilling.

-If the counter feels scattered, a terrazzo vanity tray is a cozy bathroom decor idea for an apartment because it organizes small items in a chic way.
+If the counter feels scattered, a terrazzo vanity tray organizes small items in a chic way.
 The speckled surface adds gentle visual interest without feeling busy.
 Use it to group soap, lotion, and a candle.
-The tray makes the counter feel deliberate.
-It also prevents rings and mess.
+The tray makes the counter feel deliberate and prevents rings and mess.

 Keep the items on the tray to three or fewer.
 That makes the arrangement look curated instead of crowded.
 Choose a tray color that echoes your tile or wall color.
-The small speckles add texture while staying calm.
-It feels like a styled vignette rather than random toiletries.
+The small speckles add texture while staying calm, and it feels like a styled vignette rather than random toiletries.

 A neutral candle adds a soft scent and a warm glow.
 Wipe the tray daily to keep it looking crisp.
 If terrazzo feels too bold, choose a solid stone in a warm tone.
-The tray creates a visual anchor on the counter.
-It adds comfort without adding clutter.
+The tray creates a visual anchor on the counter and adds comfort without adding clutter.

 Tips